 - Ability to design and evaluate solutions

-The new Science and Environmental Center on our Hillsborough campus opened its doors to students in PreK through 12th grade in January 2021.
-This indoor-outdoor learning facility will serve as a think tank, where students will practice sustainability, conduct environmental and social studies, and debate solutions to a broad range of environmental challenges.
+The new Science and Environmental Center on our Hillsborough campus opened its doors to students in preK through 12th grade in January 2021.
+This indoor-outdoor learning facility serves as a think tank, where students practice sustainability, conduct environmental and social studies, and debate solutions to a broad range of environmental challenges.